mohamedelfal/Udacity_Advanced-Cloud-DevOps/Project-2-Deploy-a-high-AvailabilityWebAppUsingCloudFormation/README.md

 >> * [Other Considerations](#other-considerations)
 >* [project 2 rubric ](#project-2-rubric-)

+# project 2: Deploy a high-availability web app using CloudFormation
 In this project, you’ll deploy web servers for a highly available web app using CloudFormation.

 # 1-Project Introduction [🔝](#project-2)